MikeChav/SCT_Code/README.md

     $ make all

 will reproduce the nine examples.
-These are stored as JSON files, which are output into the root directory of the repository.4.998
+These are stored as JSON files, which are output into the root directory of the repository.

 Each JSON file has a "C" field, which is the number of candidates, and a "V" field, which is a list of lists that should be interpreted as a list of linear